-Both the Health (Exposure) Record and the Health Surveillance records contain confidential personal information and must be kept securely and processed in accordance with the tenets of the UK Data Protection Act.
+Both the Health (Exposure) Record and the Health Surveillance records contain "special category" data and must be kept securely and processed in accordance with the tenets of the The General Data Protection Regulation (EU) 2016/679.
 Individuals must understand that the data is to be stored for 40 years after they have finished work.
-Arrangements must ensure that data are not kept beyond the appropriate time.
+Arrangements must ensure that data are not keptbeyond the appropriate time.